A Guide to Vendor Management in Dynamics 365 Project Operations

 4. Project Price Lists on Subcontracts:

-Project price lists are essential tools for managers to establish purchase prices for various project-related components, including time and expenses.
+Project price lists are essential for managers to establish purchase prices for various project-related components, including time and expenses.
 These lists play an important part in ensuring accurate and efficient cost management.
 In Project Operations, it is possible to have a few price lists, each with its own date-effective subcontract.

 5. Category of Transactions within Subcontracts: